 Naoomal scored 1,297 runs on the tour at 30.88, finishing next to only Nayudu’s 1,618.
 He also ended up taking 17 wickets at 35.35; his strike rate of 54.8 was next to only that of Nissar’s 44.95.

 He missed out on the India’s first ever home game at Bombay, but was brought back for the next one at Eden Gardens.
-After England piled up 403 (four men, including Hedley Verity, registered fifties) Naoomal was out off Stan Nichols for two.
+After England piled up 403 (4 men, including Hedley Verity, registered fifties) Naoomal was out off Stan Nichols for 2.
 India reached 247 and had to follow-on, but this time our hero came to the rescue.

 Dominating a partnership with Mushtaq Ali was never an easy thing to do, but Naoomal did exactly that: Mushtaq eventually fell for 18 in an opening stand of 57, and Wazir Ali fell for a duck.
 Naoomal had played away a formidable attack consisting of Nobby Clark, Nichols, Verity, and James Langridge.